 - Watch the video of the icing above so you get an idea of what the final consistency should be.

-- Pour confectioners’ sugar, meringue powder, and 9 Tablespoons of water into a large bowl using a hand mixer or a stand mixer fitted with a whisk attachment, beat all of the icing ingredients together on high speed for 1.5 – 2 minutes.
+- Pour confectioners’ sugar, meringue powder, and 9 Tablespoons of water into a large bowl.
+Using a hand mixer or a stand mixer fitted with a whisk attachment, beat icing ingredients together on high speed for 1.5 – 2 minutes.
 When lifting the whisk up off the icing, the icing should drizzle down and smooth out within 5-10 seconds.
 If it’s too thick, beat in more water 1 Tablespoon at a time.
 I usually need 10 Tablespoons but on particularly dry days, I use up to 12-14 Tablespoons.
 Keep in mind that the longer you beat the royal icing, the thicker it becomes.
 If your royal icing is too thin, just keep beating it to introduce more air OR you can add more confectioners’ sugar.

 - When applied to cookies or confections in a thin layer, icing completely dries in about 2 hours at room temperature.
 If icing consistency is too thin and runny, it will take longer to dry.
 If the icing is applied very thick on cookies, it will also take longer to dry.
 If you’re layering royal icing onto cookies for specific designs and need it to set quickly, place cookies in the refrigerator to help speed it up.
 See blog post above for make-ahead and freezing instructions.

 - When you’re not working directly with the royal icing (for example, you are decorating cookies but you still have some icing left in the bowl that you intend to use next), place a damp paper towel directly on the surface of the royal icing.
 This prevents it from hardening.